• Skip to main content

 How to prepare the potatoes

-I peeled the potatoes then chopped into chunks and boiled them but you can cook the potatoes whole and once cooled peel and cut them.
-As this salad is all about the humble potato I think it's a good idea to chop the potatoes roughly (cut in half or quarters) to really show them off in this recipe.
+I peeled then chopped the potatoes into chunks and boiled them but you can cook the potatoes whole and once cooled peel and cut them.
+As this salad is all about the humble potato I think it's a good idea to use large chunks of potato (i.e. halved or quartered) to really show them off in this recipe .

 Step-by-step recipe instructions